kamailio/kamailio-wiki/docs/cookbooks/5.2.x/core.md

 - Negative is FALSE
 - Positive is TRUE

-If no value is specified, or a route reaches its end without executing a return statement, it returns 1.
-If return is used in the top level route is equivalent with exit \[val\].
+If no value is specified, it returns 1.
+If return is used in the top level route is equivalent with exit `[val]`.
+If no `return` is at the end of the routing block, the return code is the value of the last executed action, therefore it is highly recommended to return an explicit value (e.g., `return(1)`) to avoid unexpected config execution.

 Example usage: